Get the newsletter.

 Instructions

 • Do your prep.
-Trim the tough, dry bottoms of the asparagus and discard.
-Chop the asparagus into 1/2-inch thick coins, leaving the tops fully intact.
-Set aside.
-Zest, then halve, the lemon and set aside.
-Remove the mint leaves from the stems.
-Discard the stems, chop the leaves, and set aside.
+Trim the tough, dry bottoms from the asparagus and discard.
+Chop the remaining asparagus into 1/2-inch thick coins, leaving the tops fully intact.

 • Heat the olive oil over medium heat.
-Add the asparagus, peas, minced shallot, salt, and pepper.
-Cook for 3 to 4 minutes, stirring often, until bright and al dente.
+Add the asparagus, (thawed or fresh) peas, minced shallot, salt, and pepper.
+Cook for 3 to 4 minutes, stirring often, just until the asparagus is bright green and al dente.
 Remove from heat and transfer to a mixing bowl.

-• Add half the mint, half the feta, half the lemon zest, and all the juice you can squeeze from the lemon.
+• Add half the mint, half the parsley, half the feta, half the lemon zest, and all the juice you can squeeze from the lemon.
 Toss.
-Adjust seasoning.
+Taste for seasoning.

 Notes